MichelBusse/clubz/README.md

 - The feed can be filtered by city and radius

 ## App Security
+- Permissions and rules for individual users (like which profiles and events a user can view and query) are managed by custom row level security rules for Supabase and Postgres

 ## Screenshots
 <div style="display: flex; flex-direction: row; flex-wrap: wrap; justify-content: center; align-items: center; gap: 1em;">
 <img src="./screenshots/feed.png" alt="feed example" width = "200em" >
 <img src="./screenshots/profile.png" alt="profile example" width = "200em" >